Formulating and running a model: house construction scheduling

 To maximize the subcontractors' skill levels in their assignment to activities:

 quality in the suggestions search field to find and add the following objective to your

 Maximize overall quality of house_subcontractor to house_activity assignments according to table of assignment values.

 You now have two objectives.
 You can decide whether the objectives are to be considered equally or with different weightings.
-You can increase and decrease the weights on each objective by using the slider to its right.
+You can increase and decrease the weights on each objective by using the adjacent slider.
 Leave the two sliders at 5 so that your two objectives are equally weighted.
 You can also add scale factors for the objectives.
 For this example, leave the scale factors as 1.
 For more information see Weights and scale factors displayed in the solution.

 - Run the model